Skip to main content

 4. U.S. state-regulated insurance companies.

-5. Public accounting firms registered under section 102 of the Sarbanes-Oxley Act.
+5. Public accounting firms registered under Section 102 of the Sarbanes-Oxley Act.

 Updating Beneficial Owner Information

-1. Change of ownership.
+1. Change of ownership prong.

 Beneficial Ownership Information Matrix

-Entity or Business Type
+Business Type

-Information Required On:
+Information Required

-Data Required:
+Data Required

 Notes

-Sole Proprietorship (one single owner)
+Sole Proprietorship

 • Sole Owner